FOLLOW US ON PINTEREST

-This is a CAL blanket that has been initiated last week on March 2 (see timeline below) by the talented designer Pippin Poppycock.
+This is a CAL blanket was created by the talented designer Pippin Poppycock.
 Representing Arizona, it uses colors typical of traditional Native American blankets.

 For more free designs every day follow us on Facebook.
 Link to that pattern for the first part is below, as is the link to the video tutorial.
 More parts you will find at a pattern site as soon as they are released.